 - Oral examination.

-- When and where are the exams conducted?
+When and where are the FRCR exams conducted?

-FRCR exam dates can be found on the RCR website.
-All three components of the exam are held in U.K., Singapore, and Hong Kong with the schedule as follows:
+Updated FRCR exam dates can be found on the RCR website.
+All three components of the exam are held in the U.K., Singapore, and Hong Kong with the schedule as follows:

 |United Kingdom||Singapore||Hong Kong|